cypher256/java-extension-pack/README.md

 <br>

 ### Specify Project Java Version
 Specify the javac version and `-source` version ([Enabling Java preview features](https://github.com/redhat-developer/vscode-java/wiki/Enabling-Java-preview-features)).
-The user `settings.json` is automatically configured at first start up, but if you want to customize them, please edit the files below.
+The user `settings.json` is automatically configured at start up, but if you want to customize them, please edit the files below.
 The `JAVA_HOME` environment variable, which affects the entire OS, is ignored.

 |Project Type|Configuration|
 |---|---|